 Laurent-Perrier La Cuvée Brut is also available in a kosher format and in South Africa you can ask for it at Norman Goodfellows and certain Ultra Liquors stores.
 For a champagne to be classified as kosher, it may only be handled by observant Jews from the time the grapes are crushed to the time it is bottled.

-So straight off the bat let me tell you that I’m not going to use fancy terms, be over-descriptive or bog you down with technicalities.
-As I mention in my bio, I am not an expert and have no qualifications in the field.
+So straight off the bat, let me tell you that I’m not going to use fancy terms, be over-descriptive or bog you down with technicalities.
+There are very highly qualified and experienced champagne reviewers and writers out there and as I mention in my bio, what I do is simply driven by my love of champagne, I have no qualifications in the field.
 If that’s what you’re looking for, you’re on the wrong page.
-There are very highly qualified and experienced champagne writers out there, and I am not pretending to be someone I’m not, what I do is driven by my love of champagne.
-As much as I appreciate the time and skill it takes to produce a champagne, they do not all appeal to me … a champagne either makes me happy or it doesn’t, simple as that.
+I try to remove a bit of the ‘snobbery’ that is so often associated with Champagne reviews, and like to keep things light-hearted and fun.
+And although I can appreciate the time and skill it requires to produce a certain cuvee, for me the main criteria in the end is whether I like a champagne, or not … simple as that.

 Right, now that we’ve got that out the way … We started our tasting with Laurent-Perrier Brut non-vintage alongside its new expression, La Cuvée Brut, which has a slightly higher percentage of Chardonnay in the blend and is also aged for longer than its predecessor.
 La Cuvée’s composition is Chardonnay 50%+, Pinot Noir 30%+ and rounded out with Pinot Meunier of between 10-20%.
 Tasting notes suggest you should pick up hints of citrus and white flowers on the nose and peach and white fruits on the palate.
 As I have a definite affinity for champagnes high in Chardonnay, I absolutely loved La Cuvée.
 It’s what I like to call an ‘every day, every occasion’ champagne, a champagne you can drink first thing in the morning, or late at night, on its own, or paired with just about anything.